 To learn more about S3 Glacier Deep Archive storage class, refer to Amazon S3 Glacier Deep Archive section at aws.amazon.com

-Amazon Glacier Storage Solutions in MSP360 (CloudBerry) Backup
+State of the Amazon Glacier storage solutions support in MSP360 (CloudBerry) Backup products and services

-- Legacy Glacier storage is not supported in Managed Backup Service
+- Glacier Vaults storage is not supported in Managed Backup Service

-- Legacy Glacier storage is no longer supported in standalone MSP360 (CloudBerry) Backup.
-However, retrieval of legacy backups is possible on a case-to-case basis via the MSP360 support team
+- Glacier Vaults storage is no longer supported in standalone MSP360 (CloudBerry) Backup.
+However, the prospect of legacy backup retrieval can be a subject for evaluation and investigation on a case-by-case basis via the MSP360 technical support team

-- AWS S3 Glacier and S3 Glacier Deep Archive are supported as storage classes in both Managed Backup Service and standalone MSP360 (CloudBerry) Backup.
-Backups can be performed directly to S3 Glacier / Deep Archive storage classes or moved using the data lifecycle policy.
+- AWS S3 Glacier Flexible Retrieval, Instant Retrieval, and Deep Archive storage classes are supported in both Managed Backup Service and standalone MSP360 (CloudBerry) Backup software.
+Backups can be aimed directly at the S3 Glacier Flexible Retrieval / Instant Retrieval / Deep Archive storage class (when the backup plan is set up) or moved there later using the data lifecycle policies